 An onboarding process should achieve the following:

 But with the cost of recruiting and keeping talent in the business on the increase ever since the Covid-19 Pandemic and with work-from-home benefits becoming the standard, it is harder for businesses to compete.
+In hospitality, for instance, they have come up with a smart formula to calculate labor cost percentage, which is a practice worth taking up.

 The employee onboarding process is typically a manual one where the manager uses existing but boring PowerPoints and outdated organizational charts.
 Sometimes they have to create their own content to share with the new employee.